PENN STATE NEWS:

-Please send your submissions to LRW6@psu.edu.
+Please submit your submissions through our News Release Submission Form.
 Members of the editorial team will reach out if there are questions; otherwise, please know that your submission will be considered.

 All material submitted for publication on University news platforms is subject to review and editing.
 Final decisions for publication and appropriate platforms for an item rest with the Penn State News and Media Relations editorial staff.
 Items not listed here will be reviewed on a case-by-case basis.

-Broadly speaking, University Relations will cover college-sponsored events that take place on Penn State Berks campus and may be of interest to the media or general public.
+Strategic Communications covers college-sponsored events that take place on Penn State Berks campus and may be of interest to our target audience, such as Admissions events, the Arts and Lecture series, and many others.
 Certain events that are not held on Penn State Berks campus also may be covered, including but not limited to:

-- Major town-gown initiatives with a strong Penn State component will be covered, even if they do not take place on a Penn State campus.
+- Major town-and-gown initiatives with a strong Penn State component

 - Other outreach activities taking place in the community may be covered at the discretion of the editorial team.